 Performance Metrics¶

-Metrics combine multiple hardware events into calculated values — knowing you had 1 million cache misses is less useful than knowing those misses represent a 5% miss rate.
+Metrics combine multiple hardware events into a single derived value.
+Knowing that your code produced 1 million cache misses is less useful than knowing they amount to a 5% miss rate.

 Tip

-See the example: metric.cpp.
+See the examples: metric.cpp (custom metrics) and rapl.cpp (RAPL power counters).
 For inspiration when creating custom metrics, explore the Likwid project.

 Available Built-in Metrics¶

-perf-cpp provides ready-to-use metrics that cover the most common performance analysis needs.
+perf-cpp ships with metrics for the most common analysis questions.

 | Metric | What It Tells You | Formula |